How Geothermal Works - Geothermal Process

 The Science Behind the Magic - Outdoor air temperatures vary greatly throughout the year while temperatures underground stay fairly constant.
 The earth absorbs and stores approximately 47% of the sun's solar energy.
 As a result, the temperature of the earth four to six feet below grade is fairly moderate and stable.

-The underground temperature in northern climates is approximately 10 degrees Celcius or 70 degree Fahrenheit year round.
+The underground temperature in northern climates is approximately 10 degrees Celsius or 70 degree Fahrenheit year round.
 The geothermal system takes advantage of this stored energy by using it to provide the most energy efficient heating and cooling system available.

 Rather than generating heat, a geothermal system transfers heat from one place to another.
 The heat exchanger, commonly referred to as a closed loop system, is buried in the ground and circulates a water solution through a series of pipes.
 This solution captures the stored solar warmth and delivers it back to the geothermal system located in the house.
 The geothermal unit then transfers the solar heat throughout the house using standard forced air ductwork or radiant floor heat to deliver comfortable indoor temperatures during the winter.